harsha3187/git-dev-agent/README.md

 ## 🔑 Setting Up Azure OpenAI Endpoint and Keys

-Follow these steps to create an Azure OpenAI endpoint and keys for GPT-4.1:
+Follow these steps to create an Azure OpenAI endpoint and keys for Azure Open AI Model:

 ### 1. Create an Azure OpenAI Resource
 1. Log in to the [Azure Portal](https://portal.azure.com/).